apache/systemds/devdocs/gpu-backend.md

 of the allocated blocks on the GPU.
 A count is kept per block for the number of instructions that need it.
 When the count is 0, the block may be evicted on a call to `GPUObject.evict()`.

 A `GPUObject` (like RDDObject and BroadcastObject) is stored in CacheableData object.
-It gets call-backs from SystemML's bufferpool on following methods
+It gets call-backs from SystemDS's bufferpool on following methods
 1. void acquireDeviceRead()
 2. void acquireDeviceModifyDense()
 3. void acquireDeviceModifySparse